-CPT code 45380 is used for billing services when flexible colonoscopy is performed by taking single or multiple biopsies.
+CPT code 45380 is used for billing services when a flexible colonoscopy is performed by taking single or multiple biopsies.
 The colonoscope is introduced into the patient’s body via the anus.
-It traverses through the whole colon to the cecum in order to visualize the lumen of the colon and rectum.
-The colonoscope will be removed after the extraction of tissue samples.
+It traverses through the whole colon to the cecum to visualize the lumen of the colon and rectum.
+The colonoscopy will be removed after the extraction of tissue samples.

 CPT 45380 also included specimen collection or testing like biopsies.
 Colonoscopy CPT code 45380 is usually performed to detect intestinal signs and symptoms.

 These include rectal bleeding, Chronic constipation, other intestinal disorders, abdominal pain, and chronic diarrhea, and to identify polyps or remove polyps in the large intestine.